awsdocs/aws-encryption-sdk-docs/doc_source/migrate-mkps-v2.md

 ## Migrating to discovery mode<a name="migrate-mkp-discovery-mode"></a>

 Beginning in version 1\.7\.*x*, it's an AWS Encryption SDK [best practice](best-practices.md) to use *strict mode* for AWS KMS master key providers, that is, to specify wrapping keys when encrypting and decrypting\.
 You must always specify wrapping keys when encrypting\.
-But there are situations in which specifying the key ARNs of CMKs for decrypting is impractical\.
-For example, if you're using aliases to identify CMKs when encrypting, you lose the benefit of aliases if you have to list key ARNs when decrypting\.
+But there are situations in which specifying the key ARNs of AWS KMS keys for decrypting is impractical\.
+For example, if you're using aliases to identify AWS KMS keys when encrypting, you lose the benefit of aliases if you have to list key ARNs when decrypting\.
 Also, because master key providers in discovery mode behave like the original master key providers, you might use them temporarily as part of your migration strategy, and then upgrade to master key providers in strict mode later\.

 In cases like this, you can use master key providers in *discovery mode*\.
 These master key providers don't let you specify wrapping keys, so you cannot use them for encrypting\.
 When decrypting, they can use any wrapping key that encrypted a data key\.
 But unlike legacy master key providers, which behave the same way, you create them in discovery mode explicitly\.
 When using master key providers in discovery mode, you can limit the wrapping keys that can be used to those in particular AWS accounts\.
 This filter is optional, but it's a best practice that we recommend\.
 For information about AWS partitions and accounts, see [Amazon Resource Names](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arns-syntax) in the *AWS General Reference*\.